How Much to Replace a Window Sill?

 Additionally, we will take a look at the timescales that you can expect for this type of work, the costs of removing a window sill, as well as some information on the different types of window sills.

 If your window sill has become rotten or damaged, this should be replaced as soon as possible.
-Thankfully, the process of replacing a windowsill is quite straightforward.
+Replacing a standard internal window sill is typically straightforward.

 We would recommend hiring a professional to complete your window sill replacement.
-This is especially true if you have stone window sills or period windows, as these will require a specialist to complete the work properly.
+This is especially true if you have stone window sills or period windows, as these will require specialist tools and skills to complete the work properly.

 The average window sill replacement cost in the UK is around £140-£220.
 This price includes the cost of materials and labour.
 The overall price you pay will depend on a range of factors, including the size and type of window sill being replaced and your location in the UK.